"Arab spring" brings new buyers for bulletproof cars

 The Middle East emerged as a major centre of the industry because of its proximity to those two war zones and other markets.
 At the height of the Iraqi and Afghan wars, more than a dozen companies were operating in the United Arab Emirates alone producing what industry insiders said could be 400 vehicles a month.

 Several companies, including Ares, have set up operations elsewhere.
-Jordan, with its land border with Iraq, is a particular favorite.
+Jordan, with its land border with Iraq, is a particular favourite.

 For Rouelle, however, Dubai, still offers an appealing base.
 As well as an easily tapped migrant workforce, it charges little tax and is well located for the other growing markets of the Middle East, Africa and Asia.